App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-If your business relies on one or more cars, vans, or trucks, you may want to look into getting a business auto loan – or refinancing an auto loan you already have.Because business auto loans use the vehicle itself as collateral, they often come with attractive rates and terms.
-They can also be easier to qualify for than other types of business loans, and typically don’t require a personal guarantee.
-Here’s a closer look at business vehicle financing, including how these loans work, which lenders offer them, and how to get an auto loan for your small business.
+If your business relies on one or more cars, vans, or trucks, you may want to look into getting a business auto loan — or refinancing an auto loan you already have.Business auto loans typically use the vehicle itself as collateral, so they often come with attractive rates and terms.
+They can also be easier to qualify for than other types of business loans, and typically don’t require a personal guarantee.Here’s a closer look at business vehicle financing, including how these loans work, which lenders offer them, and how to get an auto loan for your small business.

-What is a Commercial Auto Loan?
+What Is a Business Auto Loan?

 How Do Business Auto Loans Work?

-Business auto loans work in a similar way to personal auto loans: You get the amount you need to purchase the vehicle up front, then pay it back (plus interest and any fees) in monthly installments over a set term.Unlike a personal auto loan, however, the vehicle you are buying must be for business purposes.
-In fact, the lender may ask you how you plan to use the vehicle and require supporting documentation (such as a business plan or company financial statements).
-Another difference between business and personal auto loans: For qualified borrowers, some lenders will let you put a business auto loan in your company’s name only.
+Business auto loans work in a similar fashion as consumer auto loan terms: You get financing to buy the vehicle upfront, then pay it back (plus interest and any fees) in monthly installments over a set term.Unlike a personal auto loan, however, the vehicle you are buying must be for business purposes.
+In fact, the lender may ask you how you plan to use the vehicle and require supporting documentation (such as a business plan or company financial statements).Another difference between business and personal auto loans: For qualified borrowers, some lenders will let you put a business auto loan in your company’s name only.
 This can protect your personal credit or assets should your business be unable to repay the debt.
-If you don’t have established business credit, though, you may need to provide a personal guarantee for the loan, which means you will be personally responsible for repaying the loan should your business become unable to make payments.
+If you don’t have established business credit, though, you may need to provide a personal guarantee for the loan, which means you will be personally responsible for repaying the loan should your business become unable to make payments.Recommended: How Do Car Loans Work?

 Business Auto Loan Amounts

-The amount of money you can get with a business or commercial auto loan will depend on the lender, the type of vehicle you’re purchasing, and your qualifications as a borrower.
+The amount of money you can get with a business auto loan will depend on the lender, the type of vehicle you’re purchasing, and your qualifications as a borrower.
 Business auto loan amounts range anywhere from $5,000 to $2 million-plus.

 Term Length